 - Colorectal cancer: Perhaps the most preventable form of gastrointestinal cancer, colon cancer can be prevented, diagnosed, and/or caught early through a colonoscopy.
 Nearly all colorectal cancers begin as polyps, which can be detected and removed during a colonoscopy.
 A colonoscopy is recommended starting at age 50, or sooner if you have a family history of colon cancer.
 It's especially important to talk to your doctor about scheduling routine colonoscopies if you have a family history of colon cancer.

 - Esophageal cancer: A type of upper gastrointestinal cancer, esophageal cancer has symptoms similar to throat cancer, such as difficult swallowing.
 Doctors can diagnose esophageal cancer through upper endoscopy.
 Individuals with a history of gastric reflux disease are at higher risk.
-Talk with your doctor if you have a history of gastroesophageal reflux disease or are a heavy user of tobacco or alcohol, which increase your risk for this type of cancer.
+Talk with your doctor if you have a history of gastroesophageal reflux disease or are a heavy user of tobacco or alcohol, which increases your risk for this type of cancer.

 - Liver cancer: A variety of factors can lead to liver cancer.
 Hepatitis B or C, excessive alcohol consumption and genetics are all possible causes.
 Symptoms include jaundice, abdominal pain, bleeding, weight loss or abdominal swelling.
 If you experience any of these symptoms — particularly if you have a family history — consult your doctor to schedule a screening exam.